JoseJuan98/JoseJuan98/README.md

 ### Featured projects 🔭

-- **[ml-regression-project-california-housing](https://github.com/JoseJuan98/ml-regression-project-california-housing)** : showcase my ability to produce a successful and resilient Machine Learning system from the EDA to the engineering phase.
-Also, shows my consultant skills in all the cycles of a project of this kind.
+- **[ml-regression-project-california-housing](https://github.com/JoseJuan98/ml-regression-project-california-housing)**: showcase my ability to produce a successful and resilient Machine Learning system from the EDA to the engineering phase.
+It also shows my consultant skills in all the cycles of a project of this kind.
-- **[scratch-nn](https://github.com/JoseJuan98/scratch-nn)** : python library for building simple Deep Neural Networks from scratch, using only vectorized operations with [NumPy](https://numpy.org/) to develop further understanding in the base concepts of neural networks and provide a foundation for building a Production-ready Python library.
+- **[scratch-nn](https://github.com/JoseJuan98/scratch-nn)**: python library for building simple Deep Neural Networks from scratch, using only vectorized operations with [NumPy](https://numpy.org/) to develop further understanding in the base concepts of neural networks and provide a foundation for building a Production-ready Python library.
-- **[ml-classification-titanic]** : show my skills as Data Scientist and ML Engineer. (still to be released, working on it currently)
+- **[ml-classification-titanic]**: show my skills as Data Scientist and ML Engineer. (still to be released, working on it currently)
-- **[statistical-rethinking](https://github.com/JoseJuan98/statistical-rethinking)** : repository to practice statistics with python libraries learned in the book of the same name.
-(Abandoned atm, I feel my statistical skills proficient for Data Science and ML, but maybe one day I will come to the basics again to learn an statistical framework)
+- **[statistical-rethinking](https://github.com/JoseJuan98/statistical-rethinking)**: repository to practice statistics with Python libraries learned in the book of the same name.
+(Abandoned atm, I feel my statistical skills are proficient for Data Science and ML, but maybe one day I will come to the basics again to learn a statistical framework)
-- **[block-chain-java](https://github.com/JoseJuan98/block-chain-java)** : simulate the functionality of a blockchain technology used by crypto-currencies.
+- **[block-chain-java](https://github.com/JoseJuan98/block-chain-java)**: simulate the functionality of blockchain technology used by crypto-currencies.

 ### Where I Currently Work 💼

 [Capgemini Engineering](https://capgemini-engineering.com/us/en/): Machine Learning Engineer, AI & Data Consultant

-Worked in projects related to:
+Worked on projects related to:
-- Exploratory Data Analysis, Data Mining and design and built predictive services for different sectors like Marketing, Life Sciences, Manufacturing, Finances ...
+- Exploratory Data Analysis, Data Mining, and design and built predictive services for different sectors like Marketing, Life Sciences, Manufacturing, Finances ...
 - Developed Machine Learning Operations (MLOps) and pipelines, based on Python, and AWS Sagemaker, with data versioning using Feature Stores, models versioning in Model Registries, and history tracking of experiments and deployments.
 - Mix Marketing Modeling with Bayesian MCMC using PyMC for a pharmaceutical company.
-- Analyzed data from large scale databases and developed Machine Learning models in Python with Scikit-Learn and Tensorflow and resilient predictive services to serve them.
+- Analyzed data from large-scale databases and developed Machine Learning models in Python with Scikit-Learn and TensorFlow and resilient predictive services to serve them.
-- Facilitated the serving and CI/CD workflows for an operations optimization engine based in Pyomo and building a microservice with Docker to deploy it in Kubernetes.
+- Facilitated the serving and CI/CD workflows for an operations optimization engine based in Pyomo and built a microservice with Docker to deploy it in Kubernetes.
 - Increase team productivity and code quality by creating a guide consolidating good development, documenting, and testing practices, applying DevOps principles, and developing a Python library to abstract Machine Learning workflows.
-- Designed the architecture and operations of microservices for a Federated Machine Learning platform with flwr, Tensorflow Federated, Django, Mlflow and Apache Airflow.
+- Designed the architecture and operations of microservices for a Federated Machine Learning platform with flwr, Tensorflow Federated, Django, Mlflow, and Apache Airflow.
 - Contributed to AWS SageMaker SDK to facilitate the use of Feature Stores.
-- Conducted a talk about MLOps with AWS in a conference
+- Conducted a talk about MLOps with AWS at a conference

 ### What Currently I am studying 📚

-I am a master student in Applied Artificial Intelligence online program in the [Luleå universityof technology](https://www.ltu.se/)
+I am a master's student in the Applied Artificial Intelligence online program at the [Luleå University of Technology](https://www.ltu.se/)
 *As this takes most of my time, in addition to working the learning paths below got stopped.*

 ### Topics to learn 🌱